-The Community Pavilion is owned by the Village and is primarily used by the Farmers Market Association and home to several summer events, including the Lions Club Summer Festival.
-The shelter was constructed in 2013, is outfitted with electrical power and lighted, and contains picnic tables.
+The Community Pavilion is owned by the Village and was constructed in 2013, is outfitted with electrical power and lighted, and contains picnic tables.
 A portable toilet and parking lot are also located on the site.
 The pavilion is rentable for events by the public for a minimal user fee.